apollographql/apollo-client/docs/source/apollo-server/guide.md

 ![Testing the server with GraphiQL](graphiql-test.png)

 **For advanced users:**

-If you already have an express server or a GraphQL server set up, then you can also simply install graphql-tools with the command `npm install graphql-tools` and jump to the [Tools](tools.html) section in this guide to learn about using the individual parts of the graphql-tools package.
+If you already have an express server or a GraphQL server set up, then you can also simply install graphql-tools with the command `npm install graphql-tools` and read the articles listed in the sidebar to learn about using the individual parts of the graphql-tools package.

 ## Schema